-- Add the potatoes to the hot roasting pan and roast for 10 minutes.
+- Add them to the hot roasting pan and roast for 10 minutes.

-- Stir and turn the potatoes and roast for 10-12 minutes, or until tender inside and browned outside.
+- Stir and turn and roast for 10-12 more minutes, or until tender inside and browned outside.

-- Remove the potatoes from the oven and transfer them to a bowl.
+- Remove the roasting pan from the oven and transfer to a bowl.

 - Toss the potatoes with the chopped herbs.
 (If you want to add the garlic, mince the reserved smashed garlic and add it to the bowl.
 Mix well.)

 - Chopped Fresh Herbs: I used a mix of parsley, thyme, oregano, and rosemary.
 Feel free to use a mix of whatever herbs you like with potatoes and have available, though I would recommend using at least some parsley in the recipe.